segmentio/encoding/json/README.md

 a bigger burden on maintainers to achieve better runtime cost without sacrificing developer productivity.

-For these reasons, we also don't believe that this code should be ported upsteam to the standard `encoding/json` package.
+For these reasons, we also don't believe that this code should be ported upstream to the standard `encoding/json` package.
 The standard library has to remain readable and approachable to maximize stability and maintainability, and make projects like this one possible because a high quality reference implementation